Today, Alexander Afanasyev, a full stack developer ends your quest by sharing his experience in an exclusive interview.

 ALEXANDER AFANASYEV: As someone with no computer science background, I don’t actually think there is something you have to know before diving into software development.

-You need a right problem-solving mindset, be ready for challenges and, more importantly, failures; you will also need time and a lot of actual coding practice.
+You need the right problem-solving mindset, be ready for challenges and, more importantly, failures; you will also need time and a lot of actual coding practice.

 Of course, mathematics and related disciplines would definitely become handy along the way.